kaiserdave/silksong-notes/checklists.md

 Cylinders
 ----
-Psalm Cylinder: Voices of the Choir
-Psalm Cylinder: Last Surgery of Conductor Mizello Psalm Cylinder: Guide track for the Choir, with a theme of ascendence Psalm Cylinder: Guide track for the Choir, with a theme of salvation Psalm Cylinder: Sermon of Service
+Psalm Cylinder: Voices of the Choir, raised in sacred song Psalm Cylinder: Last Surgery of Conductor Mizello Psalm Cylinder: Guide track for the Choir, with a theme of ascendence Psalm Cylinder: Guide track for the Choir, with a theme of salvation Psalm Cylinder: Sermon of service
 Sacred Cylinder: Sacred melody of the Vaultkeepers

 Journal